dd32/td-gh-ex/readme.txt

 == Changelog ==

-= 1.4.2 =
+= 1.5.0 =
+* NEW FEATURE: Ability to use the 'crinkled paper' background for all posts (previously for "sticky" posts only)
+* NEW FEATURE: Ability to use "Featured Image" as a site header (admins may need to re-upload images for this work)
+* UPDATE: Now includes an english PO file for translators.
+* UPDATE: Reworked the Appearance > Adventure Journal page a bit to improve usability.
+* FIX: Fixed an issue with some AJ admin menus
-* FIX: Menus not properly selectedable from the Admin
+* FIX: Corrected improper character encoding for the MORE tag
+* FIX: Drop-down menus should now behave correctly with or without the admin bar in all modern browsers

 = 1.4.0 =
 * NEW FEATURE: Added customizable header size
-* New FEATURE: Ability to remove the site title & description OR add a custom logo instead
+* NEW FEATURE: Ability to remove the site title & description OR add a custom logo instead
 * UPDATE: Added WordPress 3.1 compatibility
 * UPDATE: Added support for IE9
 * FIX: Tweaked some of the background images so they tile a little more seamlessly